blockprotocol/blockprotocol/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.md` for more information.
+The vast majority of this repository is dual-licensed under the Apache 2.0 and MIT licenses, at your option.
+See the [LICENSE](LICENSE.md) file for more information.

 ## Contact